vppillai/h3Docs/apps/firmware_update/readme.md

 The binary elf files which are available in the /src/firmware/Tools/serial_bridge directory are taken from the Serial bridge application which are available in ASF and MPAB Harmony.

 For ASF, Serial Bridge applicaition can be imported in the same way how firmware update project is imported.
-Once imported user can build and flash the serial bridge applciaiton to the device.
+Once imported user can build and copy the built elf file to the /src/firmware/Tools/serial_bridge path inside "WINCXXXX_FIRMWARE_UPDATE_PROJECT" directory.

 ![MHC](images/serial_bridge_ASF.png)

 For MPLAB Harmony, Serial bridge applicaiton can be found in the wireless/apps/ path inside harmony repository.
+User can open the project in the MPLABX IDE, build it and copy the elf file to the /src/firmware/Tools/serial_bridge path inside "WINCXXXX_FIRMWARE_UPDATE_PROJECT" directory.

 ![MHC](images/serial_bridge_h3.png)